BSDeeksha2005/Project2/README.md

 # New Project

-This project was created from local system created by BS Deeksha
+This project was created from my local system.
+Created by BS Deeksha.